cvt8/RojocOS/README.md

     Build the OS and run QEMU in the current terminal window.
 Press Control-C in the terminal to exit the OS.

-*   `make STOP=1 run-console-gdb`

-    Build the OS, run QEMU in the current terminal window, and wait for the debugger to connect.
-Start `gdb` and type `source weensyos.gdb` to connect.

 In all of these run modes, QEMU also creates a file named `log.txt`.
 The code we hand out doesn't actually log anything yet, but you may